sam-mahdi/Peaklist_Assignment_Library/AVS/Code-Breakdown/AVS Breakdown.md

-Here I will present a breakdown of the code for SAVUS, both for my sanity, and for anyone wishing to understand what's going on.
+Here I will present a breakdown of the code for AVS, both for my sanity, and for anyone wishing to understand what's going on.
 There is a lot of reptition, especially in the nmrstar file code, so I will only cover the variations between the functions.

 ctrl+f search to go to a specific section:
 1.#sparta gen only#